 - Welcome the group and thank them for coming.
 Introduce yourself if necessary, letting them know that you are there to help and answer any questions they might have. - Explain how the session will work and what time it will finish.
-Let the group know what kinds of things they will be doing, eg: We'll be doing some warm-up activities to get to know each other a little, having a brief discussion, listening to a talk, and then looking together at a bit of the Bible.
+Let the group know what kinds of things they will be doing, eg: We'll be doing some warm-up activities to get to know each other a little, having a brief discussion, watching a DVD, and then looking together at a bit of the Bible.
 There will be plenty of time and opportunity for you to ask any question you want to. - Explain that no one will be asked to read out loud, pray, or answer any question they don't want to.
+This group is about trying to look at the answers to the big questions of life in a relaxed way.